Life has led me gently but firmly down a path of deepening my connection with the living world of nature so I can help

 At the beginning of my feng shui training, I applied feng shui to my own home for the first time.
 This created profound movement in my life.
 For some time, I had felt a calling to move away from Arcata, but I didn’t know where to move.

 Shortly after the feng shui, Asheville, North Carolina kept ‘popping up’ as the place to move.
 I credit aligning my home with feng shui for leading me to Asheville.
-This move proved to be significant in leading me to experience Plant Spirit Medicine which had been a dream of mine since I read the book.
+This move proved to be significant in leading me to experience Plant Spirit Medicine which had been a dream of mine ever since I read the book.

 This was the purpose, the deeper meaning behind the move to Asheville.
 Just after making these new and transformative connections, I moved back to California but this time to Santa Cruz, my true home.

 Shortly after my return, I began the Plant Spirit Medicine Healer Training Course with Eliot Cowan and Alison Gayek.
 I graduated in April 2008 and started practicing Plant Spirit Medicine.

 Being called by the Weather Spirits to this ancient and time-honored path involves a special and well-understood relationship with them as the Wind, Clouds, Lightning, Sun and Rain.
 This work involves a lifetime of devotion and service to the Weather Beings, including a commitment to helping people build relationships with these divine forces of nature.
-As part of this work I have been offering community weather ceremonies in Santa Cruz since 2015 and in Santa Monica since 2017.
+As part of this work, I offer seasonal community weather ceremonies in Santa Cruz and in Santa Monica.
 Being a part of this ancient living tradition has been a huge blessing in my life.